appvirality/appvirality-sdk-android/README.md

 It helps to identify and implement the right growth hacks, within seconds.
 No Coding Required.
 We are providing easy to integrate SDK's for Android, iOS(coming soon) and Windows Phone(coming soon) Platforms.

+Appvirality Android SDK supports from Android (API level 8) and higher.

 Integrating Appvirality into your App
 -------------------------------------